svc333/overview/glossary/glossary.md

 The delivery of a computing platform, including applications, optimized middleware, development tools, and Java and Web 2.0 runtime environments, in a cloud-based environment.

+### pod
+{: #x8461823}

+A group of containers that are running on a Kubernetes cluster.
+A pod is a runnable unit of work, which can be a either a stand-alone application or a microservice.

+### point of presence
+{: #x5458832}

+A system that has been identified as a contact point for another subnetwork for the purposes of collecting topology information.

 ### private cloud
 {: #x4585362}